CoSMoMVPA/CoSMoMVPA/scripts/doc/source/ex_dataset_basics.rst

 Load dataset and set fields
 +++++++++++++++++++++++++++
 Copy and paste the function in cosmo_fmri_dataset_ into a new file called *cosmo_fmri_dataset.m*.
-Load a dataset from the example data folder using the cosmo_fmri_dataset_ function, applying one of the 3 masks provided (brain, early vision 'ev' or ventral temporal 'vt'.
+Load a dataset from the data folder using the cosmo_fmri_dataset_ function, applying one of the 3 masks provided (brain, early vision 'ev' or ventral temporal 'vt'.
 Add numeric chunks and targets.
 The stimulus labels for each run of the fMRI study were monkey, lemur, mallard, warbler, ladybug, and lunamoth -- in that order.

-Add a sample attribute that stores these stimulus labels for the samples for all 10 runs (Solution: run_dataset_basics_).
+Solution: run_dataset_basics_

 .. _run_dataset_basics: run_dataset_basics.html